Acaeroplastes melanurus (Budde-Lund, 1885)

 This species was originally only known from a one kilometre length of sea-cliff in Co.
 Dublin, Ireland, where it was observed between 1909 and 1934, and was assumed extinct until its re-discovery in 2002.

-Recently it has been found on the Isles of Scilly (unpublished observation) and in 2023 many specimens were observed by Lloyd Davies on a shingle beach in Dorset.
+In 2019 it was found on the Isles of Scilly (Telfer, 2024) and in 2023 many specimens were observed by Lloyd Davies on a shingle beach in Dorset.
 It is possible that additional sites may be discovered in Britain and Ireland.

 Habitat